EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 !!!
 Warning

-    Any running jobs are cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly Safe Haven Services maintenance period.

 !!!
 Note

-    Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named using the container/image name cited in the container/image URL e.g., 'epcc-ces-hello-tre:1.1'.
+    Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named using the container/image name cited in the container/image URL e.g., 'epcc-ces-hello:1.0'.

 ---